julienmjaquet/web_scraping_tutorial/tutorial.md

 ```
      for (j in 1:length(personalichkeiten)){

     }
 ```
 In the process of extracting information about personalities, there are two alternatives to consider.
-Either the
+Either the vector contains information regarding the birth (and possibly the death) of a given personality or there is none.
+In other words, either the vector contains numbers or it does not.
+We can test for that with the following piece of code.
 ```
       test <- grepl("[0-9]",personalichkeiten)[j]
 ```